kdeldycke/awesome-billing/readme.md

 - [Major use-cases for cloud services from a ROI standpoint](https://news.ycombinator.com/item?id=19830022)

+- [5 things I learned while developing a billing system](https://arnon.dk/5-things-i-learned-developing-billing-system/) - A great introduction on all the various aspects of a billing system, from currency to invoices, including great illustrations about plans change logic.
+All these topics are later detailed in dedicated sections below.

 ## Pricing

-From monthly subscription to commodity-like on-the-go consumption, and including shopping-cart like funnel, there's plenty of scheme out there to structure your product's pricing.
+From monthly subscription to commodity-like on-the-go consumption, there's plenty of scheme out there to structure your product's pricing.
+Including the good old shopping-cart funnel.

 - [Don't just roll the dice – Software pricing guide](https://neildavidson.com/downloads/dont-just-roll-the-dice-2.0.0.pdf) - Not only huge and complete collection of pricing scheme, but also the psychological effect and impact on revenue model.